Best 100% Free Online Photo Editors in 2025

 Text and stickers – Adding a caption?
 Choose a font, type, then drag to position.
 Pixlr also offers a library of free stickers and icons you can drop in with a click.

-on Mac) to undo any mistake instantly.
-Use Ctrl+Shift+S
+Press Ctrl+Z (or Cmd+Z on Mac) to undo any mistake instantly.
+Use Ctrl+Shift+S to save a copy without overwriting the original file.

 If you’re working in Pixlr E, create a new layer before you start drawing or adding text.
 This keeps your edits non‑destructive, so you can hide or delete the layer without affecting the photo underneath.